FOREIGN WORDS IN CHISHONA TEXT

 1. Use of foreign words

 Foreign words from other languages such as English or, preferably, other Bantu languages such as KiSwahili and IsiNdebele, may be used in a ChiShona text, particularly where ChiShona seems lacking.
-For example, vocabulary relating to marine life is not well-developed in ChiShona.
+For example, foreign words may be used for vocabulary relating to marine life, which is not well-developed in ChiShona.

-Foreign words and phrases used in a ChiShona text are italicised.
-However, not all foreign words are italicised, in particular, those that have been assimilated into current ChiShona (in their original or modified form), and have an entry in any of the following dictionaries:
+Words with foreign origins that have been assimilated into current ChiShona (in their original or modified form), may be used, and are considered ChiShona.
+However, qualifying words are only those that have an entry in any of the following dictionaries:

 Duramazwi Guru reChiShona - Rine zvirungamutauro, Mupepeti: Herbert Chimhundu, Publisher: College Press in conjunction with the African Languages Research Institute, University of Zimbabwe, Harare, Zimbabwe, 2001